Velocidex/velociraptor-docs/content/blog/html/2018/12/11/velociraptor_interactive_shell.md

 Interactive Shell
 =================

-The interactive shell feature is accessed by issueing the shell command to the velociraptor binary:
+The interactive shell feature is accessed by issuing the shell command to the velociraptor binary:

 ``` {.sourceCode .bash}